Shorinzan Daruma Temple: History

-Originally Shorinzan was founded as a temple for the Soto school of Zen Buddhism, but in Meiji era was converted to the Obaku sect.
+Originally Shorinzan was founded as a temple for the Soto school of Zen Buddhism, but in the Meiji era it was converted to the Obaku sect.

 From 1783 to 1787, the 9th generation Zen Master of the temple aided suffering locals during the Great Tenmei famine.
 He taught them how to make papier-mâché dolls based on daruma dolls.
 This began what is now known as the Shorinzan Nanakusa Taisai Daruma Market Festival.
 It is held annually on January 6 and 7.
 In recent years it has attracted thousands of visitors each year who come to buy new daruma dolls and have their old ones burned.

 On June 14, 1881 Shorinzan burned down in a fire, losing important historical documents such as the details of its construction.
 There used to be a bell that was donated during World War II that was said to have an inscription inside dating it to 1712.

 In 1934 German architect Bruno Taut fled from Nazi Germany with his wife.
 He was invited to Japan and eventually to Takasaki.
 There was a small empty building available on the outskirts of Shorinzan where they lived for the two years they spent in Takasaki.
 At his farewell party held on October 10, 1936, Taut expressed his desire to have his bones buried at the temple after his death.

 While still working as an assistant director, Akira Kurosawa wrote a script called A German at Daruma Temple that used Shorinzan as the setting.
 It was written sometime between the 1930s to 1940s but was never filmed.

 In 1947, Jomo Karuta was created; it features Shorinzan as the 'e' card.